 I’m stepping into this brand new year with a very simple, basic curry for you guys (reposting it, as it needs some extra love and your attention!)

-Curries are the most essential part of Asian Cuisine and Indian curries are something we Indians are very proud off!
-Butter chicken is not the only Indian curry that is delicious and popular as the rest of the world believes, we have so many many diverse curries and the curry adapts different flavors as we walk across the regions.
+Curry is the most essential part of Asian Cuisine and Indian curries are something we Indians are very proud off!
+Butter chicken is not the only Indian curry that is delicious and popular as the rest of the world believes, we have so many diverse curries and the curry adapts different flavors as we walk across the regions.
 The base which gives depth of flavors and texture to the dish is the most important part of a curry.
 Curries with tangy tomato base, curries with creamy buttery base, curries with the bursting flavors of garam masala, coconut based curries, there are so many varieties.

 The best part of any curry is they are very forgiving.
 You can use whatever vegetables/meat you have or prefer and even add different proportions of the masala/spices, and you will still end up with a good tasting meal.

 Can I Make Vegetable Chickpea Curry in Crock Pot?